 As part of complying with the General Data Protection Regulation, I am notifying you of how I process and save your data.

 I have a legitimate interest in this data.
 In order for me to decide whether we can proceed with the treatment and conduct an effective treatment(s), I need to ask you specific questions.
-Your information will only be used as necessary, as part of my training course.
+Your information will only be used as necessary, as part of your treatment and follow up.

 The information that you provide may be viewed by myself.
 I will also share your data only if required to do so by law.
 It will not be shared to anyone else unless you ask for this, and I agree to it.